y4sod/telegram-email-bot/README.md

 3. Find "Telegram Email Bot" and click "Remove"

 ### Contact
-For any questions, contact: [your email]
+For any questions, contact: manipatruniyasod@gmail.com

 ## Terms of Service